Is Applied Materials (AMAT) Mo - GuruFocus.com

 Link: These companies may deliver higher future returns at reduced risk.

-Investing in companies with poor financial strength carries a higher risk of permanent capital loss.
-Therefore, it's crucial to review a company's financial strength before investing.
-Applied Materials has a cash-to-debt ratio of 0.83, which is worse than 67.85% of companies in the Semiconductors industry.
-However, GuruFocus ranks Applied Materials' overall financial strength at 8 out of 10, indicating strong financial health.
+Investing in companies with low financial strength could result in permanent capital loss.
+Therefore, it's crucial to review a company's financial strength before deciding whether to buy shares.
+Applied Materials has a cash-to-debt ratio of 0.83, ranking worse than 67.85% of companies in the Semiconductors industry.
+However, GuruFocus ranks Applied Materials's financial strength as 8 out of 10, suggesting a strong balance sheet.

 Profitability and Growth